JamesSkemp/words/content/post/installing-coldfusion-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing ColdFusion on a local Windows-based, Apache, server" summary = "In this tutorial, we'll be working through an installation of ColdFusion MX 6.1, Developer's Edition, on a local, Windows-based, Apache server.
+title = "Installing ColdFusion on a local Windows-based, Apache, server" description = "In this tutorial, we'll be working through an installation of ColdFusion MX 6.1, Developer's Edition, on a local, Windows-based, Apache server.
 On this server, we've setup Apache, PHP, and MySQL, but will also want to have the ability to work with ColdFusion code.
 We'll be doing this to experience a more corporate Web-programming language - corporate primarily because of the costs associated with ColdFusion." draft = false comments = true date = "2006-02-27T10:51:00-06:00"